krancour/brignext/PROPOSAL.md

 Brigade does not currently provide gateways with any explicit method of discovering projects that are subscribed to an inbound event.
 A project's subscription to any particular set of events is implied by its name.
-For instance, the GitHub gateway emits events from GitHub into Brigade for (at most) one project whose name must precisely match the fully qualified name of the repository.
+For instance, the GitHub gateway emits events from GitHub into Brigade for, at most, one project whose name must precisely match the fully qualified name of the repository.
 For example, the Brigade project named `krancour/demo` is implicitly subscribed to events originating from the `krancour/demo` repository on GitHub.